-The 28th Annual United Way Day of Caring is scheduled on September 16, 2017.
+The 29th Annual United Way Day of Caring in Ventura County has not yet been scheduled for 2018.
 Individuals and corporate teams are encouraged to register to volunteer with various projects within Simi Valley or elsewhere in the County.

 Volunteering with Local Non-Profit Organizations

 Simi Valley is home to many non-profit organizations that actively seek out volunteers, for all sorts of causes.
 The following is a list of local non-profit organizations that are seeking volunteers.
 If your organization serves Simi Valley and you would like to add your non-profit organization to this list, please submit an on-line application to appear on this list.
 You may also wish to check United Way's VolunteerVenturaCounty.org, the State of California's Volunteer Listings, or VolunteerMatch.org to find more volunteering opportunities.

 |Agents for a Cause